 5.2 Customer Obligations

-The Customer shall maintain its facilities and equipment, to the extent they might reasonably be expected to have an impact on the operation of the FPL Transmission System and other interconnected transmission systems: (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC and FRCC; and (4) in accordance with the provisions of this Agreement.
+The Customer shall maintain its facilities and equipment, to the extent they might reasonably be expected to have an impact on the operation of the FPL Transmission System and FPL’s other interconnected transmission systems: (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC and FRCC; and (4) in accordance with the provisions of this Agreement.

 5.3 Access Rights

-The Parties shall provide each other such easements and/or access rights as may be necessary for either Party's performance of their respective maintenance obligations under this Agreement; provided that, notwithstanding anything stated herein, a Party performing maintenance work within the boundaries of the other Party's facilities must abide by the rules applicable to that site.
+Within [ ] days of Customer’s provision to FPL of the Notice to Proceed, the Parties shall provide each other such easements and/or access rights as may be necessary for either Party's performance of their respective maintenance obligations under this Agreement; provided that, notwithstanding anything stated herein, a Party performing maintenance work within the boundaries of the other Party's facilities must abide by the rules applicable to that site, as provided in Section 7.1.

 5.4 Maintenance Expense

-Customer shall be responsible for all expenses associated with: (1) maintaining, repairing, and replacing its own property, equipment, facilities, and appurtenances on its side of the Points of Interconnection; and (2) maintaining, repairing, and replacing FPL Interconnection Facilities except System Upgrades.
+Each Party shall be responsible for all expenses associated with: (1) maintaining, repairing, and replacing its own property, equipment, facilities, and appurtenances on its side of the Points of Interconnection; and (2) maintaining, repairing, and replacing its own interconnection facilities.

 5.5 Coordination

 The Parties agree to confer regularly to coordinate the planning and scheduling of preventative and corrective maintenance.
-Under NERC Planning Standards and in accordance with Good Utility Practice, the Parties shall provide a maintenance plan.
+Under NERC Planning Standards and in accordance with Good Utility Practice, the Parties shall establish a maintenance plan for their respective Interconnection Facilities no later than the Commercial Operation Date.

 5.6 Inspections and Testing